fditraglia/ec2-for-econometricians/README.md

 In the preceding section we launched a Linux instance.
 To actually do anything with our instance we'll need to connect to it and this will require using some command line tools.
 If you've never worked with a UNIX-like terminal before, you may find it helpful to brush up on a couple of basics.
+The game [Terminus](http://web.mit.edu/mprat/Public/web/Terminus/Web/main.html) is a fun, browser-based introduction to the command line, somewhat in the style of Oregon Trail.
+William Schott's book [The Linux Command Line](http://linuxcommand.org/tlcl.php) is also fantastic and free!

 The most reliable way to acces your instance is by using an ssh client.
 If you're running Mac or Linux, you already have one installed that you can run from a terminal window.